Shivanijha14/Chatbot/README.md

-# Chatbot Java GUI Client Server using Database
+# Chatbot Java GUI Client-Server using Database

-Implementasi Chatbot dalam socket dan menggunakan Database sebagai keyword.

-Data didatabase masih sedikit, jadi botnya masih butuh banyakk data lagi.
+Overview

+This project is a chatbot application implemented purely using Java with a graphical user interface (GUI).
+It follows a client-server architecture and integrates a database to store chat history and user interactions.

+Features

+Interactive chatbot with GUI

+Client-server communication model

+Database integration for storing conversations

+User authentication and session management

+Responsive and user-friendly design